• Skip to primary navigation

 Estonia is a small coastal country in northeastern Europe, with only 1,300,000 inhabitants.
 It's remarkable for being simultaneously one of the least densely populated countries in Europe and one of the most technologically advanced countries in the world.
 Skype was invented there!
 Estonia has extensive nature preserves, 5 national parks, untouched beaches.
 You can get wifi reception at all of them.

-Hot pink Rosolje: Estonian Potato and Beet Salad, in a white bowl, garnished with sliced hard boiled eggs and sprigs of parsley
+hot pink beet and potato salad in a round serving bowl, topped with sliced hard boiled eggs and chopped parsley

 Here's the recipe for Rosolje: Estonian Potato and Beet Salad.
-If you make it, I hope you'll come back and leave a comment to let me know what you think.
+If you make this, I hope you'll come back and leave a star rating and a comment.
+I'd love to know what you think!

 I originally developed this recipe for the Idaho Potato Commission.
 For more great potato recipes visit the the official site of the Idaho® Potato